A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Experiment and data sample

 \section{Experiment and data sample}

-The NT200 is a deep underwater neutrino telescope in the lake Baikal which has began data taking since 1996 year.
-This detector was the first who proved the method of study of high energy muons, which come from top or bottom hemisphere across a large volume of natural water, by recording their Cherenkov radiation~\cite{NT200-1997}.
-Lake Baikal deep water is characterized by an absorption length of $L_{abs}(480~nm)=20-24$ m, scattering length of $L_{sc}=$30--70 m and strongly anisotropic scattering function with mean cosine of the scattering angle of 0.85--0.9.
+The NT200 is a deep underwater neutrino telescope in lake Baikal which began data taking in 1993.
+This detector was the first that proved the method of study of high energy muons, which come from top or bottom hemisphere across a large volume of natural water, by recording their Cherenkov radiation~\cite{NT200-1997}.
+Lake Baikal deep water is characterized by the absorption length of $L_{abs}(480~{\rm nm})=20-24$~m, scattering length of $L_{sc}=$30--70 m and strongly anisotropic scattering function with the mean cosine of the scattering angle of 0.85--0.9.
 The Cherenkov light of relativistic particles is recorded at appropriate wavelengths by an array of optical modules (OMs) which are time-synchronized and energy-calibrated by artificial light pulses.
-At 1 km water depth, the muon flux from cosmic ray interactions in the upper atmosphere is about one million times higher than the flux of upward going muons initiated by neutrino interactions in water and rock below the array.
+At 1 km water depth, the muon flux from cosmic ray interactions in the upper atmosphere is about one million times higher than the flux of upward going muons initiated by neutrino interactions in the water and rock below the array.
 Selection of clean neutrino event sample of true upward going muons is a major challenge which requires highly efficient rejection of misreconstructed downward moving muons.

-The NT200 instrumentation volume encloses 100 Ktons being placed in the southern basin of the lake Baikal, at a distance of 3.5 km off the shore and at a depth of \mbox{1.1 km}.
-In Fig.~\ref{fig:Vis} the visibility over declinations for the NT200 site located at 51.83$^\circ$ of Northern latitude is shown.
-Here we account for its dead time when the detector had to be upgraded in the winter expeditions~\cite{NT200-2006}.
-Note, that in April 2015 there has been deployed a new larger detector~\cite{GVD2015a} operated now at this place as a demonstration cluster of about 2 Mton size for a future Gigaton volume detector~\cite{GVD2015b}.
-Sensitivity of the future experiment to the DM annihilation signal from the GC has been discussed in Ref.~\cite{GC-GVD2015}.

-The NT200 configurations, functional systems, calibration methods and software for muon track reconstruction have been described elsewhere ~\cite{NT200-2006, Baikal2007, NT200Mono-2008, Baikal2009, NT200Gamma-2011, NT200Astro-2011}.
-The detector consists of 192 optical modules arranged pairwise on 8 strings of 72\,m length: seven peripheral strings and a central one.
-The distances between the strings are about 20\,m.
-Each OM contains hybrid photodetector QUASAR-370, a photo multiplier tube (PMT) with 37-cm diameter.
-To suppress background from dark noise, the two PMTs of a pair are switched in coincidence within a time window of 15\,ns.